Keep Your Valuables and Personal Info Safe When Potential Home Buyers Come to Check It Out

 Don't count on the Realtor to monitor the potential buyers

 When Realtors show a home, it's typically not a one-on-one situation.
-It's typically one Realtor with a a couple, a family, or someone who has 'moral support' along for the ride.
+It's typically one Realtor with a couple, a family, or someone who has 'moral support' along for the ride.
 The Realtor makes every best effort to keep an eye on those viewing the home, but that's no substitute for taking appropriate precautions.
 If your home has an open house, there can be a lot of people in the home at the same time, making it impossible to supervise everyone.
+Your best bet is to remove any potential items from the home before allowing others to come in.

 Security cameras are an option, but may not be legal